JakeSidSmith/react-fastclick/README.md

 ## Support

-Current only tested with React 0.13.3
+Currently only tested with React 0.13.3